 CPAP (continuous positive airway pressure).
 A CPAP machine provides continuous air flow into the baby’s lungs.
 This helps keep alveoli from collapsing.
 CPAP may be used with or without supplemental oxygen.

-Ventilation.
+Ventilator.
 This machine takes over some or all of the work of breathing.
-First an ETT is inserted.
+First, an ETT is inserted.
 The ventilator is then attached and used to send air into the lungs to help the baby breathe.
 To avoid damage to the lungs, the machine uses the lowest amount of pressure that works to fill the baby's lungs with air.
 The ventilator is used until the baby’s lungs are making surfactant and the baby is strong enough to breathe without help.

 For many babies, RDS has no long-term effects.
 Even if alveoli are damaged, the baby is still able to grow new alveoli.
 If complications do occur they can include: